 Range of the black vulture is centered in the Southeast US, though they have extended their range northward into Maryland, Delaware, New Jersey, and Pennsylvania over the past 50 years.

 Tracks and Signs

-Vultures have a footprint with three distinct toes (Figure 4).
-They fly with their wings formed in a “V” shape (Figure 5).
+Vultures have a footprint with three distinct toes.
+Their wings form a “V” shape in flight.